 Minnesota asks several questions which all ultimately can be reduced to a central issue, namely whether a request for transfer of supervision of an eligible juvenile under the compact can permissibly be processed without the signature of the 'sentencing' judge or compact official?
-An examination of the ICJ rules reveals that the unambiguous language of ICJ Rule 4-102 (2)(a)(i) and (2)(b) leave no question that in both parole and probation cases, the ICJ Office in the sending state shall ensure that referral documents, including the Form IA/VI, are "complete and forwarded to the receiving state" (emphasis supplied).
-However, Rule 4-102(3), states that "...
-The receiving state shall not delay the investigation pending receipt of the additional documentation, If the juvenile is already residing in the receiving state, the receiving state shall obtain the juvenile's signature on the Form IA/VI Application for Services and Waiver."
+An examination of the ICJ Rules reveals that the unambiguous language of ICJ Rule 4-102 (2)(a)(i) and (2)(b) leave no question that in both parole and probation cases, the ICJ Office in the sending state "shall ensure the following referral is complete and forwarded to the receiving state...
+The referral shall contain: Form IV Parole or Probation Investigation Request; the Form VI; and Order of Commitment" (emphasis supplied).
+However, ICJ Rule 4-102(3), states that "...
+The receiving state shall not delay the investigation pending receipt of the additional documentation.
+If the juvenile is already residing in the receiving state, the receiving state shall obtain the juvenile's signature on the Form VI Application for Services and Waiver."

-Since the term "complete" is not defined in either the provisions of the Compact or ICJ rules, recourse to the dictionary is all that is necessary in order to determine the plain meaning of the word, which is, "having all the necessary or appropriate parts, elements, or steps."
+Since the term "complete" is not defined in either the provisions of the Compact or ICJ Rules, recourse to the dictionary is all that is necessary in order to determine the plain meaning of the word, which is, "having all the necessary or appropriate parts, elements, or steps."
 (Webster's Dictionary 2015).
-Without question, Form IA/VI requires the signature of a judge or compact official in order to be "complete," but the provisions of Rule 4-102(3) create an exception which allows Form IA/VI to be processed with the judge's signature alone if the juvenile is already residing in the receiving state.
-While the better practice might be to eliminate the need for the judges' signature, the current language of the applicable rules can only be interpreted in harmony with each other if Rule 4-102(3) is treated as an exception.
+Without question, Form VI requires the signature of a judge/court (in probation cases) or compact official (in parole cases) in order to be "complete."
+However, the provisions of ICJ Rule 4-102(3) create an exception which allows Form VI to be processed with the judge/court's signature alone if the juvenile is already residing in the receiving state.
+The current language of the applicable rules can only be interpreted in harmony with each other if ICJ Rule 4-102(3) is treated as an exception.